Skip to main content

 • lora_name: Name for your LoRA model

-• trigger_word: Word to activate the LoRA model
+• trigger_word: Word to activate the LoRA model in prompts

-• dataset_url: URL to your training dataset
+• dataset_url: Direct URL to your training dataset.
+The dataset should be a ZIP archive containing JPEG images

-• training_steps: Number of training steps
+• training_steps: Number of training steps (typically 1000-2000)

 Best Practices